-When you think of Hong Kong, the first thing that comes up is usually the food.
-We have an abundance of dim sum and Hong Kong cafes in Singapore, but that didn’t hold us back from eating to our hearts’ content while we were there!
+When you think of Hong Kong, food is often the first thing that comes to mind.
+While Singapore boasts an abundance of dim sum and Hong Kong-style cafes, that didn’t stop us from indulging in delicious meals during our visit!

 1. North Point Egglet 利強記北角雞蛋仔